AFlowOfCode/bandcamp-streamer/README.md

 ### Changelog

+##### 1.2.2
+  * Put track artist & title first in browser tab name for quick visibility
+  * Fix collection playlist hanging on other users' subscriber only items
+  * Fix rare condition where tracks not added to playlist after clicking "view all" on collection/wishlist

 ##### 1.2.1
   * Fix issue with pausing by clicking on album art and unexpected playlist halting in a couple scenarios